2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The 2DECOMP&FFT library [@li_2010_2decomp] was originally designed for CPU hardware and is now used by many research groups worldwide.
-The library is based on a 2D-pencil decomposition for data distribution on distributed memory systems and is used as the core of many CFD solvers such as Xcompact3d [@BARTHOLOMEW2020100550] or CaNS [@COSTA20181853], with excellent strong scaling performance up to hundreds of thousands of CPU cores.
+The library is based on a 2D-pencil decomposition for data distribution on distributed memory systems and is used as the core of many CFD solvers such as Xcompact3d [@BARTHOLOMEW2020100550] and CaNS [@COSTA20181853], with excellent strong scaling performance up to hundreds of thousands of CPU cores.
 2DECOMP&FFT mainly relies on MPI, and it offers a user-friendly interface that hides the complexity of the communication.
-The version 2.0.1 of the library also offers a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
+Version 2.0.1 of the library also offers a 1D slab decomposition, which is implemented as a special case of the 2D decomposition.
 Two alternatives are possible:

 - Initial slabs orientation in the `XY` plane;